 Photo processing and filing on your computer or device:

-Make a folder for EACH subject with a name like 2020 04 Sally.
-The date first is good so you can sort and find them later.
+Make a folder for EACH subject with a name like 2021 04 Sally.
+The year and month first is good so you can sort and find them later.
 Copy all photos of Sally into that folder.
 Open your photos with whatever software you are using and enlarge them and check which has the best focus.
 Using Photoshop, I drag multiple images of the same painting in to the program at once.
 Then I do a Window > Arrange > Vertically.
 On each photo I zoom in very close to compare the focus.
 Focus is the first priority, then exposure!

 One comment before you start to edit your images: You want to edit but not enhance your actual art.
 Don’t increase the values, contrast, or color saturation to something they are not!
 Beware that if you print an oversaturated image, the print will look bad!
 If you think it will look better for your purpose save that image as xxxxx oversat.jpg.
 At the bottom of this document I give some inexpensive ways to test your final print at Walgreens or equal.